 We have at least two CNA caregivers on duty – and awake – at each home 24/7/365.
 Each shift varies, but they are typically 8-hour shifts.
 The caregivers communicate at shift change briefings as well as through care notes that are entered in our secure care program that manages medications.
-Thus, in houses with 8 beds the resident to caregiver ratio is always 4 to 1 or better, and in houses with ten beds the resident to caregiver ratio is always 5 to 1 or better.
+The resident to caregiver ratio is always 4 to 1 or better.

 What has the turnover been like in staff and how do you train your staff?

 Turnover is low, but does happen.
 We are always hiring and training to ensure the best care for our residents.
-The staff is trained by our in-house physician and Director and Director of Care.
+Staff training is overseen by our in-house physician and Director and Director of Care.

 Is medication documented and charted?
 Where is the information stored?

 Medication administration and charting is provided in the houses and overseen by our Director of care.
 We use Accu-flo, a secure server-based medication administration system designed for use in institutional pharmacies, assisted living, long-term care, and rehab facilities.
 The medicine is stored in a secure locked medi-cart in each home and distributed by our staff as directed.

 Are your staff trained to deal with agitated residents?
 What is your protocol if an emergency were to occur?